alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3a.md

   </div>
 </div>

+Before we can get a complete understanding of how shared element transitions are drawn by the framework, we must discuss the _shared element overlay_.
+Although not immediately obvious, **shared elements are by default drawn on top of the entire view hierarchy in the window's [`ViewOverlay`][ViewOverlay]**.
+The `ViewOverlay` class was introduced in API 18 as a way to easily draw on top of a `View`.
+Drawables and views that are added to a view's `ViewOverlay` are guaranteed to be drawn on top of everything else&mdash;even a `ViewGroup`'s children.
+It makes sense then why the framework would choose to draw shared elements on top of everything else in the view hierarchy by default.
+Shared elements views should remain the center of attention throughout the entire transition; the possibility of transitioning views accidentally drawing on top of the shared elements would certainly disrupt the effect.<sup><a href="#footnote4" id="ref4">4</a></sup>

 Although shared elements are drawn in the shared element `ViewOverlay` by default, the framework gives us the ability to disable the overlay if necessary by calling the [`Window#setSharedElementsUseOverlay(false)`][setSharedElementsUseOverlay] method.
 However, doing so is generally not recommended. **Video 3.2** illustrates an example transition with and without the shared element overlay enabled.
 In the first transition, the shared elements are animated in the decor view's `ViewOverlay` on top of all other views in the hierarchy as expected.
 However, in the second transition you can clearly see that disabling the `ViewOverlay` has introduced a glitch.
 As the bottom transitioning view slides up into the screen, the shared element is partially covered and is no longer visible throughout the duration of the transition.
-While this can potentially be fixed by altering the order in which views are drawn in your layout or by setting `ViewGroup#setClipChildren(false)` on the parent, sometimes making these modifications is more trouble than its worth and may not necessarily behave as expected on older Android versions.
+While this can potentially be fixed by altering the order in which views are drawn in your layout or by setting `setClipChildren(false)` on the parent, sometimes making these modifications is more trouble than its worth and may not necessarily behave as expected on older Android versions.

 ### Conclusion

-Overall, this post presented **(three?)** important points:
+Overall, this post presented three important points:

-1. asdf
-2. asdf
-3. asdf
+1. A shared element transition determines how shared element views&mdash;also called hero views&mdash;are animated from one Activity/Fragment to another during a scene transition.
+2. Shared element transitions are governed by changes to each shared element view's position, size, and appearance.
+3. Shared elements are by default drawn on top of the entire view hierarchy in the window's `ViewOverlay`.

 As always, thanks for reading!
 Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!